Mac OS X bootable backup drive with rsync

 This will format and partition the disk.
 The partition(s) should now show up in the Finder and on the Desktop.

-The backup script relies on using rsync – a fast and versatile file copying tool that is included in OS X – to manage the copying and moving of data between volumes.
-It offer a wide variety of options and only copies the differences between the source files and the existing files in the destination, making it ideal for incremental backups.
-You can find out more about rsync in the rsync documentation.
+).
+Rsync offers a wide variety of options and only copies the differences between the source files and the existing files in the destination, making it ideal for incremental backups.
+You can find out more about rsync in the rsync documentation

 SRC="/"